What do you do if your spouse isn’t interested in sex?

-3. Focus on Intimacy in Other Ways
+3. If Your Spouse Isn’t Interested: Build Passion by Focusing on Intimacy in Other Ways

 Intimacy should be the main focus of your conversation with your spouse, because as your spouse recognizes a deeper need for intimacy, he or she will likely recognize more of a need for sex.

 But intimacy is deeper than just sex, and if you work on building intimacy in other areas of your life, you may very well also fuel your spouse’s desire for sex.

 So work on your friendship.
 Spend time together.
 Develop hobbies together.
 Take an interest in what your spouse is doing.
 If your wife is overburdened with the house or with kids, start helping her more so she can relax.
 If your husband is overburdened with work, do what you can to help him.
 Help each other calm down, de-stress, and spend time together.